raws/foreman/README.md

 end
 ```

-If the logging adapter responds to `subscribed(multiplexer)`, the multiplexer will call that method, passing itself as an argument, after the adapter is subscribed.
-Adapters can use this to access the logging multiplexer and the Foreman server:
+If the logging adapter responds to `subscribed(multiplexer)`, the server's logging multiplexer will call that method, passing itself as an argument, after the adapter is subscribed.
+Adapters can use this to access the multiplexer and, therefore, the Foreman server:

 ```ruby
 class SimpleLoggingAdapter